-Following the recommendation of the Audit Committee of North West Electricity Networks (Jersey) Limited (the ultimate parent undertaking of the company), we were appointed by the members on 20 September 2022 to audit the financial statements for the year ended 31 March 2023 and subsequent financial periods.
-This is therefore our first year of uninterrupted engagement.
+Following the recommendation of the Audit Committee of North West Electricity Networks (Jersey) Limited (the ultimate parent undertaking of the company), we were appointed by the members on 16 September 2022 to audit the financial statements for the year ended 31 March 2023 and subsequent financial periods.
+The period of total uninterrupted engagement is 2 years, covering the years ended 31 March 2023 to 31 March 2024.